GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/README.md

 ### Description

-So far, the Find Game feature hasn’t been working because your cluster’s matchmaking service isn’t set up to handle it.
+So far, the Find Game feature hasn't been working because your cluster's matchmaking service isn't set up to handle it.
 To get this feature working, you will need to:

-- Build a Docker image for the Matchmaking Function and push it to your project’s Artifact Registry with the following code:
+- Build a Docker image for the Matchmaking Function and push it to your project's Artifact Registry with the following code:

   ```shell
   export REGISTRY=<YOUR-ARTIFACT-REGISTRY-REPO>